-Differences in LSF Configuration between Juno and luna
+Differences in LSF Configuration between the Juno cluster and its predecessor Luna which has been retired

 - We reserve ~12GB of RAM per host for the operating system and GPFS on Juno hosts.

 - On each jx## node (CentOS 7 with GPFS), 240GB of RAM is available for LSF jobs.

 - When specifying RAM for LSF jobs, specify GB of RAM per task (slot) on Juno, unlike luna where RAM is specified per job.